Where To Watch The Six Nations 2025 In London

 The world's most famous rugby pub?
 Image: The Cabbage Patch

-Located a stone's throw from Twickenham Stadium, The Cabbage Patch claims to be the most famous rugby pub in the world.
-There's plenty of rugby memorabilia for you to eyeball in the lead up/post match, as well as an enviable offering of single malt whiskies behind the bar (great for celebrating victory, or mourning defeat).
+Located a stone's throw from Twickenham Stadium, the Cabbage Patch claims to be the most famous rugby pub in the world.
+There's plenty of rugby memorabilia for you to eyeball in the lead up/post match, as well as an enviable offering of single malt whiskies behind the bar (handy for celebrating victory, or mourning defeat).
 Note: on the days England are playing, expect the atmosphere to be very...
 English.

 The Cabbage Patch, Twickenham